nikita-telkar/Projects/README.md

 ### Projects

-My analysis scripts for a few of my projects. :rainbow:
+A few analysis scripts from my PhD projects. :rainbow: